-Mahesh Babu's Birthday Special Common DP To Be Unveiled At 7 PM!
+Mahesh Babu's Birthday Special Common DP Is Out!

 A really special day is coming up for Mahesh Babu fans as the much-loved star of Telugu cinema will be celebrating his birthday on August 9th.
 The fans of the Superstar are prepping up for some really big celebrations both online and offline.

 The social media is already abuzz about the upcoming big day and now, a big surprise is on the cards for fans.
-Reportedly, Mahesh Babu's birthday special common display picture will be unveiled at 7 PM this evening.
-Reportedly, the display picture will be unveiled by Anil Sunkara.
-Meanwhile, reports have also come that a few more other celebrities will be sharing the display picture.
+Mahesh Babu's birthday special common display picture has come out in online circuits.
+Anil Sunkara took to his Twitter account to release the display picture.
+The common display picture is a well-designed one and it has the names of all the films done by Mahesh Babu so far.

 The display picture is sure to rule the twitter in the days to come.
 Meanwhile, a few hashtags have already gone trending twitter and these hashtags are expected to set some records with the number of tweets that they would get.